Bashir1999/alzheimers_data/README.md

-Relationship between Diet Quality and Alzheimer's Diagnosis: https://vizhub.com/Bashir1999/diet-alzheimer
+### Relationship between Diet Quality and Alzheimer's Diagnosis:
+https://vizhub.com/Bashir1999/diet-alzheimer

 <img width="794" alt="Screenshot 1403-08-08 at 17 34 45" src="https://github.com/user-attachments/assets/c962d006-b976-4c76-a31c-2b83dd629f2a">

-Patients with Excellent diet quality show fewer Alzheimer's diagnoses compared to those with lower diet quality.
+<br /> Patients with Excellent diet quality show fewer Alzheimer's diagnoses compared to those with lower diet quality.
 The "Diagnosis Negative" bars are taller than the "Diagnosis Positive" bars in this category, suggesting a potential protective effect of high diet quality.

 Interestingly, Fair and Good diet quality levels have a similar pattern, with "Diagnosis Negative" counts significantly higher than "Diagnosis Positive."
 However, both categories also have a relatively high number of Alzheimer's diagnoses.
 This suggests that while a fair or good diet quality might reduce the risk compared to poor diet quality, it may not be as protective as an excellent diet.